 As justice information is more efficiently gathered, analyzed, and shared, the need to protect personal privacy becomes more apparent.
+This risk is made greater by the fact that once personal information is publicly released, it is forever public.
 This is especially important given the fact that information shared through an integrated justice system is very likely to include sensitive information that is not traditionally considered justice information.
 To prevent unauthorized disclosures of information while allowing appropriate access, a uniform Privacy Policy must be developed based upon fair information practices and adopted by all Illinois justice agencies.
 Failing to develop a uniform Privacy Policy puts the public at risk that inaccurate or incomplete justice information or private information may be inappropriately released and subsequently used to one's detriment.
-This risk is made greater by the fact that once personal information is publicly released, it is forever public.
 There is a need to develop systems and policies which preserve the integrity and effectiveness of public safety efforts while protecting individuals from inappropriate use or release of information and promoting appropriate public access for oversight of the justice process.

-How will IIJIS promote justice information sharing that serves justice, public safety, and homeland security needs, while protecting privacy, preventing unauthorized disclosures of information, and allowing appropriate public access?
+How will IIJIS promote justice information sharing that serves justice, public safety, and homeland security needs, while protecting privacy, preventing unlawful disclosures of information, and allowing appropriate public access?